gofynd/helm-charts/kibana/README.md

 ## Installing the Chart

-To install the chart with the release name kibana
+To install the chart with the release name Kibana

 ```
 helm upgrade --recreate-pods --install kibana . --namespace monitoring